ma-laforge/CData.jl/README.md

 CData.jl (C-Data) provides a collection of tools to simplify the analysis of large multi-dimensional datasets & better visualize (*see*) mathematical relationships buried within.

+In other words, the goal is to provide analysis tools that lead to minimal code, written in a *natural*, and *readable* fashion.
+In particular, the tools will help perform the following operations:

+ 1. Read in complex multi-dimensional input data.
+ 1. Perform the same operation on all elements (usually) without having to write explicit loops.
+ 1. Quickly organize and plot the results in a way that sheds light on the studied phenomenon.
+ 1. Save data and plot configuration to a single .hdf5 file.
+ 1. Reload plot data for further investigation at a later time.
+ 1. Render plots using different plotting backends (possibly at a later date).

 The C-Data toolkit was initially designed to assist with circuit-data (C-Data) analysis.
 That being said, C-Data provides a generic toolkit that can also be applied to other scientific fields.

 The C-Data toolkit is implemented in the Julia Programming Language.